mrjacobbloom/teamWORK/README.md

 # Run the test suite

-Note: the test suite uses some newer JS features. if you get errors like "unexpected token function" then you'll need to run the test suite on a newer version of Node.js (7.6 or newer).
+Note: the test suite uses some newer JS features.
+If you get errors like "unexpected token function" then you'll need to run the test suite on a newer version of Node.js (7.6 or newer).